nlpbgu/nlu/README.md

 ### Running

-This repository uses [Ducttape](https://github.com/jhclark/ducttape) to manage intermediate results of the experiment pipeline.

 To run a portion of the pipeline, first clone this repository to your location.

 To extract the raw data , run: